The specific content of your health record depends on the type of

 diet, and follow-up care.

-Your records may contain some or all of the forms above.
+Your records may contain some or all of the documents above.
 Depending

 upon your illness or injury, you may use the services of the emergency